CarlJosephh/CarlJosephh/README.md

 - 👋 Hi, I’m @CarlJosephh
-- 👀 I’m interested in remote sensing, time series analyses, machine learning..
+- 👀 I’m interested in remote sensing, time series analyses, machine learning, geospatial data science
-- 🌱 I’m currently learning Google Earth Engine

 <!---
 CarlJosephh/CarlJosephh is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.